ibm-cloud-docs/containers/cluster-create-vpc-gen2.md

 {: #cluster_vpcg2_cli}
 {: cli}

-Create your single zone or multizone VPC cluster by using the {{site.data.keyword.cloud_notm}} CLI.

 * Make sure that you complete the prerequisites to [prepare your account](/docs/containers?topic=containers-clusters) and decide on your cluster setup.
 * Install the {{site.data.keyword.cloud_notm}} CLI and the [{{site.data.keyword.containerlong_notm}} plug-in](/docs/containers?topic=containers-cli-install).